mythaxis/mythaxis.github.io/content/issue-23/The Sedona House.md

 And, as the papers say, it blew up.

+&nbsp;

-Contrary to public reporting, it wasn’t an actual explosion.
+{{<glyph>}}C{{</glyph>}}ontrary to public reporting, it wasn’t an actual explosion.
 The house simply sprang off its foundations and disintegrated, like a thousand piece jigsaw puzzle thrown into the air.
 A kaleidoscope image of fragments whizzed every which way, and then the whole mess came crashing down again, leaving a psycho’s scheme for urban renewal.
 Thus ended the Sedona House.

 You know, I really can’t complain.
 I got my clock, the sale of which paid for a sporty new coupe and much else besides.
 I’ve lived on easy street for a while, enjoying throwing money around like a big man, something I can’t always do in my business.
 My secretary Angie got her night on the town, and several more.
 When Professor Vorchek and his hot number invited me to dinner at a ritzy restaurant, and I even picked up the check.
 Blue moons come round occasionally.